cerner/terra-toolkit/README.md

 ### Configuration Setup

-Terra-toolkit provides a nightwatch setup function, called `nightwatchCong`, which provides the nightwatch configuration needed to setup the test environment, launch the webpack-dev-server, and run the nightwatch tests.
+Terra-toolkit provides a nightwatch setup function, called `nightwatchConfig`, which provides the nightwatch configuration needed to setup the test environment, launch the webpack-dev-server, and run the nightwatch tests.
 It takes three parameters:

 1. the webpack configuration used to start the webpack-dev-server
 2. the src folders where nightwatch searches for the tests